ENT & Audiology

 Welcome to the Adult Audiology department at West Middlesex University Hospital.
 You have now transitioned from the Paediatric Hearing Aid services to the Adult Hearing Aid services.
 As part of this transition we received a letter from your GP for a reassessment of your hearing and an appointment has been booked for you by your GP practice.

 After your reassessment, you will have a follow up to see how you are getting along with your Hearing Aid.
-This can be done either during a booked 15-minute appointment with an Audiologist or you can choose to receive a phone call.
+This can be done either during a booked 30-minute appointment with an Audiologist or you can choose to receive a phone call.
 The Audiologist will discuss this with you at your reassessment appointment.
 After your follow up appointment, we recommend you have a reassessment every three years.
-For this you will need to request a reassessment referral from your GP.
+For your three year review you will need to request a reassessment referral from your GP each time.
+Please note adult NHS Audiology services does not carry out annual reassessments.

-If you need a retube of your hearing aid mould or Siemens replacement life tubes, you can walk-in to the Audiology Reception at West Middlesex Hospital or OPD reception desk at Teddington Memorial Hospital.
+If you need a retube of your hearing aid mould or Signia replacement life tubes, you can walk-in to the Audiology Reception at West Middlesex Hospital (there is a 24hr turnaround for this service).
+You can also phone us to have these posted out to you if you are able to do this yourself.

 If you require to be seen at the Feltham Health Centre, you need to contact the Audiology reception at West Middlesex to book an appointment for this location.